 The Church Room

-The following photograph was taken some time in the late 1950s, shortly after LADS moved into the old Market Theatre, which was on the site of the present Theatre.
-At that time it was still known as the Church Room:
+The following photograph was taken some time in the late 1950s, shortly after LADS moved into the old Market Theatre (then known as the Church Room), which was on the site of the present Theatre:

 At that time we did not have a raked auditorium.
 This came after the town’s cinema closed in 1961 and LADS was able to salvage the seating.

-Also in 1961, the old Kemble Theatre in Hereford closed (in Broad Street – demolished in 1963 to make way for that dreadful monstrosity, Kemble House).
+In 1962, the old Kemble Theatre in Broad Street, Hereford closed (demolished in 1963 to make way for that dreadful monstrosity, Kemble House), followed in 1965 by the closure of the Regal (formerly the Palladium).
 This left our little building as the only theatre in Herefordshire until 1979, when the Nell Gwynne Theatre, converted from the old swimming baths in Edgar Street, gave the city of Hereford back its own theatre.

 The fire happened shortly after our production of Night Must Fall by Emlyn Williams – Mrs. Bramson’s wheelchair sat defiantly in the ashes of the stage.
 LADS previously put on this play 30 years earlier, in 1956, which could have been our first production in the Church Room.
 Shortly after this production closed, the young man who played Danny was killed in a motorcycle crash.
-Even if we weren’t superstitious (which of course we are not), we have no intention of doing this play again in 2016 (or ever)!
+Even if we were superstitious (which of course we are not!), we had no intention of doing this play again in 2016 (or ever)!

 The first was taken in the 1980s, when we hung psuedo Tudor windows that we acquired after a TV filming at Eastnor Castle: